-Persistent Identifiers are globally unique numeric and/or character strings that reference a digital object.
-Persistent identifiers enable a user to access the digital resource via a permanent, long-term link.
-While there are several standard persistent identifier systems, the most relevant to USGS are Digital Object Identifiers (DOI).
-Digital Object Identifiers must be applied to all data being released in USGS.
+Persistent Identifiers are globally unique numeric and/or character strings that enables a user to access a digital resource via a permanent, long-term link.
+While there are several standard persistent identifier systems, the USGS uses Digital Object Identifiers (DOI) for its information products.
+All data being released in USGS must have DOIs.
 Digital Object Identifiers are especially useful when citing your data.
-Like a publication, an emerging practice is to cite and receive credit for your data.
+Like a publication, cite and receive credit for your data.

 Once you have created a digital object identifier, it needs to:

 What does a DOI look like?
 How do I create a DOI?
 What is an example of a data citation?
 See Preserve > Persistent Identifiers.